linkerd/website/linkerd.io/content/2/tasks/upgrade.md

 # Install stable control plane, using flags previously supplied during
 # installation.
-# For example, if the previous installation y was:
+# For example, if the previous installation was:
 # linkerd install --proxy-log-level=warn --proxy-auto-inject | kubectl apply -f -
 # The upgrade command would be:
 linkerd upgrade --proxy-log-level=warn --proxy-auto-inject | kubectl apply -f -